nnguyy/corne-wireless-config/README.md

 Personal Keybindings for Corne keyboard

-minimized use of pinky keys
+  * Minimized use of pinky keys